khairil-izwani/docker-webservlet-console/README.md

    Then inside the container, we navigate to /root folder and copy the container.jar

    After we do this, usually we will commit this container and create a new image. **Then the new container created from    this new image will still have the directory to host unmounted**.
 This might raise a security concern.
 To solve this     issue, we can recreate a new image from this container.

+4. To use Dockerfile is an easier way to copy container.jar to container and/or the jdk/jre if we prefer to copy them directly instead of using packager such as yum or apt.

+           ```
+                FROM <myimage>:1.4
+                MAINTAINER khairil <khaiz83@gmail.com>
+                CMD ["/bin/bash", "-c","java -jar /opt/servlet/host.jar & <our script here>"]
+           ```